Planting Peace: The Story of Wangari Maathai (Hardcover)

 Gwendolyn Hooks, winner of the NAACP Image Award for Outstanding Literary Work for Children, was born in Savannah, Georgia.
 She taught seventh-grade math until one day she realized she wanted to write for children.
 Now, she is the author of 20 books for children.
 She writes both fiction and nonfiction to encourage children to explore their world.

-Margaux Carpentier is a painter and illustrator based in London.
-She works on all kinds of projects, ranging from illustrated books to large scale painting and murals, and sometimes even sculptures.
-She has illustrated two other children’s books for Crocodile Books: Planting Peace: The Story of Wangari Maathai and Darwin’s Tree of Life.
+Margaux Carpentier a London-based painter and illustrator.
+She is one of the featured artists in Taschen’s The Illustrator: 100 Best from Around the World.
+She works on all kind of projects, ranging from illustrated books to large scale painting and murals, and sometimes even sculptures.
+She is the illustrator of Darwin’s Tree of Life (Interlink/Crocodile 2019).

 “The book covers aspects of Maathai’s life with clarity, explaining how she went from schoolgirl to biologist to an important environmentalist … Vibrant colors and patterns, along with people playing, working, and planting among the Kenyan landscape, create a strong look … A worthy addition to all biography collections.”